,

 Graphic with an orange DONATE button and heart icons on a dark mandala background.
 Overlay text asks to support dharma-renaissance.org in reviving and sharing dharmic wisdom.
 Cultural Insights, Personal Reflections.

-What does Surabhi symbolize in Hindu thought?
+Who is Kamadhenu or Surabhi in Hindu thought?